-Working cats range from semi-feral to social cats with behavior issues that make them unsuitable for an indoor home.
-Semi feral cats are used to some human contact but prefer to keep their distance.
-Over time, a semi feral cat may become more receptive to human contact and become more social as they settle into their new outdoor home.
+Working cats range from feral to semi-feral and some are social cats with behavior issues that make them unsuitable for an indoor home.
+Feral and semi-feral cats are used to some human contact but prefer to keep their distance.
+Over time, a feral or semi-feral cat may become more receptive to human contact and become more social, as they settle into their new outdoor home.
 Cats which are candidates for our Adoption Program or currently in our Adoption Program are not eligible for adoption as working cats.

 All working cats are provided the following veterinary treatments and procedures prior to adoption: